workers-safety/workers-safety-website/content/communications/ohcow-ergonomics-and-musculoskeletal-disorders.md

 It is crucial to control the hazards that could leads to MSDs.
 The **Occupational Health Clinics for Ontario Workers (OHCOW)** provides ergonomic services and supports ensuring that workers are working safely and effectively.

-[**Click here**](https://www.ohcow.on.ca/ergonomics.html "OHCOW Ergonomics") to learn more about the OHCOW ergonomic tools and supports available to increase knowledge among workers, employers, and the general public.
+[**Click here**](https://www.ohcow.on.ca/ergonomics.html "OHCOW Ergonomics") to learn more about the OHCOW Ergonomic learning tools and supports available for workers, employers, and the general public.

 [**Click here**](https://www.ohcow.on.ca/ohcow-ergonomic-resources.html "OHCOW Ergonomic Resources") to access OHCOW Ergonomic Resources.